 Add an Event to Your Timeline

 Events are the key component of any Preceden timeline.
-Events can represent anything from an upcoming project milestone to the building of the pyramids and anything in between.
+Events represent anything from an upcoming project milestone to the building of the pyramids and everything in between.

 To add an event, click the Add Event button above your timeline or press the letter 'a' on your keyboard: